smashali/Contacting-Aaron/README.md

 Who am I?

-I am a Web Developer and ML engineer based in New Delhi with a special interest in writing useful contents online and I have been using this for the last 4 years.
+I am a Web Developer and ML engineer based in New Delhi with a special interest in writing useful contents online and I have been doing this for the last 4 years.
 You can trust me.
 My Github Profile: https://github.com/Mashhoodaliyusuf My LinkedIn Profile: https://www.linkedin.com/in/real-mashhood-ali You can contact me through my mail theeuroworld@gmail.com